 Parents/guardians have an obligation to validate any student absence with the school.
 We request that parents call the school to verify the student's absence on the day the absence occurs.
-Parents/guardians should call the school office to communicate information regarding the student's absence during normal school hours.
+Parent/guardians should call the school office to communicate information regarding the student's absence during normal school hours.
 If a parent is unable to call during normal school hours, voicemail is available during the evening hours until the next morning for the purpose of acknowledging your student's absence.
-The school reserves the right to determine if the absence is excused or unexcused.
+The school reserves the right to determine if the absence is excused or unexcused consistent with Policy 5301.
 The school messenger will attempt to contact a parent/guardian if no call is received by 10:30 a.m.
-Failure to communicate with the school office within the time frame mentioned above will result in a student receiving an unexcused absence for the day.
+Written excuses from home will not be accepted.
+Failure to communicate with the school office within the time frame mentioned above may result in a student receiving an unexcused absence for the day.